A Nashville Home Inspector’s Tips for Showing Older Homes

 “I get asked on almost every older home I show if they can move a wall, what will it entail and what will it cost.
 I can’t imagine inspecting an older home, answering questions about moving walls, older wiring, or plumbing without the contracting background that I have.
 It would be a total disservice to not be prepared to have the open and transparent conversations I have with my home-buyers about the legitimacy of their remodel plans and the experience they need to prepare for.
 I enjoy inspecting older homes as much as I enjoy working with new home buyers.
 With both of these clients there is an opportunity to connect with my passion for educating, and instilling confidence by sharing my contracting experience.
 My ultimate goal is to make my clients confident in their decision when they are buying a good home and to give them a realistic understanding of what ownership could look like if they are purchasing a home that requires a lot of work”

-When your clients want to have maintenance done on an older home, Magnolia Property Consultants will supply a list a all contractors we have worked with over the past 10 years.
+When your clients want to have maintenance done on an older home, Magnolia Home Inspections will supply a list of trusted contractors we have worked with over the past 10 years.
 You can be assured that we only work with the best in the business!